Skip to content

 What happens:

-4. Subsequent commands automatically use the cached token (no --auth-mode flag needed)
+4. Subsequent commands can reuse the cached token (auto-detect or --auth-mode=oidc)

 # Force re-login even if already authenticated